smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

   * ``TypeSourceInfo *TInfo``: Augments the ``DeclType`` with source location information, indicating where in the source code this particular declaration denotes the type.
 It can be ``nullptr``, for example for the destructor of a lambda.
-[That fact should be stated in the documentation of ``DeclaratorDecl::getTypeSourceInfo()``.]
+[TODO: That fact could be stated in the documentation of ``DeclaratorDecl::getTypeSourceInfo()``.]

   * Optional ``ExtInfo *``: A structure with extra information needed